 During fiscal 2018, the Company completed an updated preliminary economic assessment ("PEA") on a simplified business model that focuses on initial production of lithium mineral concentrates for the glass industry, with potential for future expansion into production of the battery materials lithium carbonate and/or lithium hydroxide.
 This smaller scale development model reduces capital expenditure requirements substantially from the lithium hydroxide production model completed in September, 2016, while generating attractive returns and reducing overall business and permitting risk.
-However, with growing interest in establishing new lithium battery materials supply chains in Canada, the Company is now looking at potentially accelerating its plans to produce lithium battery materials and has begun looking at potential sites for a processing facility in NW Ontario.
+However, with growing interest in establishing new lithium battery materials supply chains in Canada, the Company is now looking at potentially accelerating its plans to produce lithium battery materials and has identified several potential industrial sites for a lithium refinery in Thunder Bay including one on industrial lands owned by the Fort William First Nation ("FWFN").
+Subsequent to the end of the Quarter the Company signed a letter of intent with FWFN to collaborate on the development of this refinery on their lands.

-During the Quarter, the Company incurred \$54,720 (2020 - \$157,235) in exploration and development expenditures on the Separation Rapids Lithium Project.
-Approximately 43% of these expenditures were incurred primarily on site maintenance and preparation for the bulk sample program which is tentatively scheduled for this winter, 18% were spent on permitting, and 39% were incurred on metallurgical testwork firstly to produce a 20 kg sample of pure petalite concentrate using the DMS process, and secondly to investigate the potential of a novel "crushing" process called "Electric Pulse Disaggregation" intended to reduce over-grinding and fines generation.
-The 20 kg sample has now been shipped to the potential customer for evaluation.
-Approximately \$4,900 was also expended on lithium market development work towards securing offtake agreements for the petalite products.
+During the Quarter, the Company incurred \$101,748 (2020 - \$169,139) in exploration and development expenditures on the Separation Rapids Lithium Project.
+Approximately 47% of these expenditures were incurred primarily on the preparation for the bulk sample program which was completed subsequent to the end of the Quarter and on the satellite image topographic survey, 20% were spent on permitting, and 33% were incurred on metallurgical testwork mainly to perform a calcination campaign on 50 kg of petalite concentrate and produce a lithium sulphate solution.

+Approximately \$11,500 was also expended on lithium market development work towards securing offtake agreements for the petalite and lithium hydroxide products.